-Over the past few years of supplying intrinsic value calculators utilizing Discounted Cash Flow to the masses, I receive many similar questions and I wanted to address the issue of adding back shareholders equity to the DCF method.
+Over the past few years of supplying intrinsic value calculator utilizing Discounted Cash Flow to the masses, I receive many similar questions and I wanted to address the issue of adding back shareholders equity to the DCF method.
+You can use these methods to clearly determine the Intrinsic Value of a Business.

 Backtracking a bit, I’m an engineer by trade so I have the tendency to be a little too analytical.
 When I first started studying DCF, it was all about theory.